Fruit salad: Description

 There are several home recipes for fruit salads that contains different kinds of fruit, or that use a different kind of sauce other than the fruit's juice or syrup.
 Common ingredients used in fruit salads include strawberries, pineapple, honeydew, watermelon, grapes, and kiwifruit.
 Various recipes may call for the addition of nuts, fruit juices, certain vegetables, yogurt, or other ingredients.
+A fruit salad does not necessarily need to be mixed.

 One variation is a Waldorf-style fruit salad, which uses a mayonnaise-based sauce.
 Other recipes use sour cream (such as in ambrosia), yogurt, or even custard as the primary sauce ingredient.
 A variation on fruit salad uses whipped cream mixed in with many varieties of fruits (usually a mixture of berries), and also often includes miniature marshmallows.
 Rojak, a Malaysian fruit salad, uses a spicy sauce with peanuts and shrimp paste.
 In the Philippines, fruit salads are popular party and holiday fare, usually made with buko, or young coconut, and condensed milk in addition to other canned or fresh fruit.
 In Hawaii by influence of Cantonese immigrants during the sugar plantation days,"almond float" was introduced, where almond flavored gelatin is prepared, cubed, and typically mixed with canned fruit cocktail and canned lychee.
 Sicilian orange salad is a typical dish of Sicily (Italy) and Spain in which orange slices are dressed with olive oil, salt, and black pepper.

 Mexico has a popular variation of the fruit salad called Bionico which consists of various fruits drenched in condensed milk and sour cream mix.
 Guacamole may also be considered a fruit salad, consisting predominantly of various fruits and fruit juices such as avocados, lemon and/or lime juice, tomatoes, chili peppers, and black peppercorns.

 There is also an extended variety of fruit salads in Moroccan cuisine, often as part of a kemia, a selection of appetizers or small dishes analogous to Spanish tapas or eastern Mediterranean mezze.

 A fruit salad ice cream is also commonly manufactured, with small pieces of real fruit embedded, flavored either with juices from concentrate, fruit extracts, or artificial chemicals.

 Another type of fruit salad is one of the recipes that went viral on TikTok in 2024, named Hwachae.
 Korean fruit salad is a dessert that aims to be hydrating and refreshing.
 Made with fresh fruits, strawberry milk, seven-up and jelly or jell-o, this recipe is very popular in Asia.